The (Ontario) Net-Metering Program

 The Net-Metering program gives you fair credit for all the electricity you produce yourself.
 You only pay for the amount you use.
 Produce more than you used?
 The Net-Metering program lets you carry forward any excess production for up to 12 months.
 Solacity can help you with a Do-It-Yourself Net-Metering system for your home!

-Since we are located in Ontario this article focuses on the Ontario Net-Metering law, and uses the Ontario electrical rates.
+Since we are located in Ontario this article focuses on the Ontario Net-Metering law (and be sure to also check the additional law that requires roof mounted panels only for residential systems), and uses the Ontario electrical rates.
 However, all of Canada’s provinces have Net-Metering laws on the books, and by-and-large they work the same way.
 What is written in this article applies just as much for areas outside of Ontario.

 By installing a Net-Metering solar array you in effect lock in your electricity rate for the next 25+ years.
 For a 10 kW solar PV Net-Metering system on a south-facing roof you only pay 9.5 cent per kWh for the life of your system!
 Compare that to today’s average rate of 23.5 ct/kWh for someone in Ontario.
 Every time your electricity provider raises their rates your cost is unchanged and you save more and more.